 The latter is what’s known as a “patchy” beard and there are many possible reasons patchiness plagues your beard, including genetics, hormone imbalances, poor nutrition, stress, and a lack of exercise.
 We’ll discuss all of these later.

 In many cases, particularly genetics, there’s not a lot you can do about a patchy beard.
 After all, some men have an easier time growing a full beard.
 But a patchy beard isn’t one to give up on, just like you don’t give up on an itchy beard during the first week or two of growth.

 It comes back to patience and giving your beard the gift of time.
-As we point out in this video, there are going to be awkward, in-between phases in which your beard may not look that great, but your main job is to just let it grow.
+As we point out in our What I Wish I Knew Before Growing My First Beard video, there are going to be awkward, in-between phases in which your beard may not look that great, but your main job is to just let it grow.

 Moreover, one of the worst things you can do during any stage of beard growth is to compare your beard to someone else’s.
 Your facial proportions are different, your beard hair is different, and your beard’s growth rate is different.